 Dragon Age 4 release date

-Despite the fact that the game’s development has long been a very open secret, Dragon Age 4 has only just been officially announced by BioWare until a couple of years ago.
+Despite the fact that the game’s development has long been a very open secret, Dragon Age 4 was only officially announced by BioWare until a couple of years ago.
 Since then, BioWare has kept its cards pretty close to its chest and neither a release date nor a release window has been confirmed.